 I'm an accredited psychotherapeutic counsellor and have trained also in embodied movement therapy.
-Many of my clients are drawn to work with me because of my body-oriented approach, however, I support Adults from all walks of life who have often reached the point where they've tried everything they can to deal with their problems, and/or have felt overwhelmed by them.
-I recognise that feeling heard and seen is the starting point.
-I aim to build trust and empower my clients early on in the work, and often, people recognise after a few sessions whether they are looking for a shorter or longer term support.
+Many of my clients are drawn to work with me because of my body-oriented approach, however, I support Adults from all walks of life and I recognise that feeling heard and seen is the starting point for people to build trust.
+This is my focus early on in the work and often, people recognise after a few sessions whether they are looking for a shorter or longer term support.

 Training, qualifications & experience